 These events would actually qualify for International Arbiter (IA) norms, but one must have the FA title before earning IA norms, and you can’t reuse FA norms in an application for IA!
 C’est la vie.

-A successful FIDE Arbiter application needs a seminar and passing exam (at 80%), and three tournament norms.
+We’ve seen that a successful FIDE Arbiter application needs a seminar and passing an exam (with at least 80%), and three tournament norms.
 But the three norms must include two different types of tournaments (the most common event types are Swiss-system, round robin, or team).
-A candidate can use only Swiss tournaments if one is a Swiss event with 100+ players, at least 30% of them FIDE rated, and at least seven rounds.
+A candidate can use only Swiss tournaments ifone is a Swiss event with 100+ players, at least 30% of them FIDE rated, and at least seven rounds.

 The world shut down, including over-the-board chess tournaments.
 In May 2020 I participated in an online FIDE Arbiter seminar and passed the course successfully.